rossetti/KSLBook/docs/06-Chapter6.md

 `Signal`: This class allows the entity to wait for a signal to occur before proceeding within a process.

 `BlockingQueue`: This class will hold entities in a channel for receivers and senders of entities.
 Receivers may block waiting for an entity to appear in the channel and senders may block if space is not available in the channel.

+`Suspension`: This class facilitates the suspension and resumption of entities between processes.

+`Blockage`: This class represents a general mechanism for controlling the interaction between processes by allowing one process to mark sections of a process that cause the suspension of other processes while the marked section of a process completes.

 `activite()`: This function is used to schedule the start of an entity's process.